edamla/mediterraneanagency/_books/2021-09-01-to-live-is-a-duty-to-sustain-life-is-worship.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The Almighty Creator has characterized human- ity as the most perfect of His creations and has ordained LIFE as a temporary and mysterious play, moreover; regulated as a waiting period with a known end, with “Freedom of Choice” within it.
+The Almighty Creator has characterized humanity as the most perfect of His creations and has ordained LIFE as a temporary and mysterious play, moreover; regulated as a waiting period with a known end, with “Freedom of Choice” within it.
 In other words; “You are human, live like a human!” we’ve been told!
 Look around, Joys are like a mountain in this life, while sorrows are deep wells.
-You, descending boat, ascending boat, are be- wildered here!
+You, descending boat, ascending boat, are bewildered here!
 Yet, if a person could be a bucket;
 Firstly, filling it with the covenant of FAITH, and shouting “PRAYER is the sustenance of life!”
 Then it’s easy; Perceiving love as the sea, with the sky